- Use Cases

 Red Hat’s response to this?
 They launched the Red Hat Container Catalog, which is a repository of certified containers that have been vetted and hardened by Red Hat’s internal security team.
 Recently, Red Hat expanded their catalog to include containers built by Red Hat Technology Partners.

-As part of our partnership with Red Hat and as part of our efforts to support NuoDB as an enterprise elastic SQL database, we took advantage of this opportunity to become an early adopter of Red Hat-certified containers and build our own NuoDB Red Hat Certified Container.
+As part of our partnership with Red Hat and as part of our efforts to support NuoDB as an enterprise distributed SQL database, we took advantage of this opportunity to become an early adopter of Red Hat-certified containers and build our own NuoDB Red Hat Certified Container.

 Let’s talk a little bit about how NuoDB builds its containers, our Red Hat Certified Container, and how you can use it in your projects.